La Gran' Mère de Chimquiere

 The La Gran' Mère de Chimquiere (English: The Grandmother of the Cemetery) is a statue menhir that is located near the parish church of St Martin on Guernsey in the Channel Islands.

 The statue is a female figure that stands 1.65 meters in height.
-Originally it was a neolithic statue carved around 2500-1800BC.
-The statue was reworked, possibly around the Roman period, giving it its present features.
+Originally it was a Neolithic statue carved around 2500-1800 BC.
+The statue was reworked around the Roman period to add a cape and head dress or hair.
+The statue was split in the 19th century; local legend attributes the break to a church warden who was against the pagan statue.